 Today it’s been 3 months since I became a Mrs!
 It’s still so surreal and we’re loving every second of it!
 I hope you’ve been enjoying my wedding posts.
 So far I’ve posted about the wedding hair and makeup, my wedding dress, and the story behind the couture dress!
 Today we’re moving on to the decor.
 It’s so true what they say about making sure the decor reflects you as a couple.
 It’s so easy to get sucked into Pinterest (trust me i’m there on the daily) but it’s important to take a step backwards whilst wedding planning to make sure you’re actually designing a day that your friends and family will recognise as, ‘you’.
+Some of my DIYs had friends and family telling me I was totally crazy, but I live for creating so let’s do this.

 Our ceremony took place inside a 14th century converted barn belonging to our incredible wedding venue, Elms Barn in Suffolk.
 The barn was perfect as it was, complete with pillar candles and twinkling tea lights, but we added fairy lights and white draping to the beams to soften the look of the ceiling and create a cosy, intimate atmosphere.
 Our florist also dressed a wooden arch with foliage, which was used as the alter.
 It was totally magical in there!